LukeMcCann/Atari_AssemblyProjects/README.md

     The easiest method for running my 6502/6507 binaries is via the browser based Atari Emulator.
     (see Alternative methods - JavAtari).

+    First you will need to use DASM to compile the .asm files.

-    Simply fork this project -> head over the the JavAtari URL -> select Open ROM File and select the binary you wish to run.
+    Then, simply fork this project -> head over the the JavAtari URL -> select Open ROM File and select the binary you wish to run.

     If you want to run these files in a debugger I have instructions in this file for